mnurisso/ece-catalogue/README.md

 Next you can modify to your needs the job template in ``jobs/aqua_analysis.tmpl`` and run your first AQUA analysis.

 Currently to add a new experiments you can use the catalogue generator in the ``catalog-generator`` folder.
+Edit the `config.yaml` file in that directory to this end.